—— "Headache Free Water Leak Detection"

 - You detect the exact source of the leak, not just general water like with thermal devices.

+All of them.
+Copper, PVC, galvanized, polyethylene, cast iron — doesn't matter.
 Given that the detection involves tracer gas, it can be injected into any system.
 Examples include hot and cold water systems, steam systems, propane or butane systems, oil and fuel systems, and more.
 Because the gas is non-toxic, you do not need to empty water lines before detection.
+The Sniffer doesn't care what the pipe is made of.
+As long as the line is pressurized with tracer gas and the gas can escape through the leak, the Sniffer will pinpoint it.

 Shipping and handling begins as soon as your payment is cleared.
-Orders will be shipped in 1-2 business days assuming we have available inventory.
-In the rare case that inventory is not readily available, you will be notified with your soonest possible shipping times and updated accordingly.
+Orders will be shipped in within 24 hours on business days.
+In the rare case that we are out of inventory, you will be notified right away with your soonest possible shipping times and updated accordingly.